Teaching

 Introduction to Data Analysis in R (Undergraduate)

 The basics of data analysis and how to apply those skills toward research objectives.
 Topics: the structure of data, R coding using dplyr and ggplot, cleaning data, and producing effective regression tables and visualizations.
-The course uses R, an open-source coding language widely used by academic researchers.
-By the end of the class, students have the skills to read and critically analyze academic research and to provide detailed analyses and discussions of their own results.
+By the end of the class, students have the skills to read and critically analyze academic research and to present detailed analyses of their own results.

-Emory University, Instructor (Fall 2023, co-instructed with Professor Bernard Fraga)
+Emory University (Fall 2023, co-instructed with Bernard Fraga)

 The past, present, and future of Hispanic and Latina/o/x politics in the United States.
 Topics: history of conquest, colonization, and immigration; cultural and institutional forces generating and sustaining Latina/o/x identities; differences and similarities across Mexican, Puerto Rican, Cuban, Dominican, Central American, and other origin groups; political preferences, behaviors, and representation; and how the growing Latina/o/x population will shape American politics going forward.

-Personal and institutional aspects of the American presidency: origin, nature, uses, and limits of presidential power; the presidential selection process; relationships between the President and other significant political actors — Congress, the press, executive branch agencies, and the public; presidential accountability; and the importance of presidential personality.
+Personal and institutional aspects of the American presidency: origin, nature, uses, and limits of presidential power; the presidential selection process; relationships between the President and other political actors — Congress, the press, executive-branch agencies, and the public; presidential accountability; and the importance of presidential personality.

 The use of qualitative methods in social science research.
 Topics: research design, elite interviews and interviews with members of the mass public, archival and secondary materials, and the ethics of research involving human participants.
 The course emphasizes qualitative approaches as part of multi-method research projects, drawing examples from across the political science discipline.